Princess Sophie of Saxe-Weimar-Eisenach (1911–1988): Diplomatic scandal

 Sophie became entangled in the small diplomatic scandal as preparations for the Dutch wedding commenced.
 The German Nazi government, apparently outraged that their flag was not used in festivities related to the wedding, refused to release the passports of Sophie, along with those of Bernard's cousins Princesses Sieglinde and Elizabeth zur Lippe.
 The German government stated that they were also protesting supposed anti-Nazi incidents in the Netherlands, and was angry that Juliana's German fiancé Prince Bernhard had not publicly defended the Nazi regime there.
 Wilhelmina and the Dutch government responded that because they believed the wedding to be a private, family affair, the use of the German flag would be inappropriate; they instead opted to fly the Dutch national flag alongside the flag of Bernhard's family.
 German displeasure also applied to their national anthem; Wilhelmina and the Dutch government saw no need in playing it at the wedding, as Bernhard was now a Dutch citizen, and thus no longer held German citizenship.
 A note of protest was sent to Berlin, declaring that the withholding of the necessary documents was "an insult to the Queen".
 Though the Dutch minister to Berlin apologized for one of the incidents concerning the Nazi flag (in which it was taken from a German school in the Hague), the Nazi government regarded his statement as "insufficient".
 The passports were not released until Prince Bernhard sent a personal letter to German Chancellor Adolf Hitler.

 Though the passports were released, Sophie for unknown reasons revoked her acceptance and stated she could no longer attend the wedding at the last moment.
 Plans for the ceremony continued regardless, with Juliana getting married on 7 January 1937.
 Princess Sophie was replaced as bridesmaid by Baroness von Heeckeren van Kell, one of Juliana's ladies-in-waiting.

 Marriage

-On 7 March 1938 at Heinrichau, Sophie married Friedrich Günther, Prince of Schwarzburg.
+On 7 March 1938 at Heinrichau, Schlesien, Sophie married Friedrich Günther, Prince of Schwarzburg.
 He had held that title since the death of his father Sizzo, Prince of Schwarzburg on 24 March 1926.

 The marriage would prove short-lived and less than a year later on 1 November 1938 they were divorced.
 Friedrich Günther never remarried nor produced a legitimate issue.
 Consequently, his sister Marie Antoinette controversially succeeded him as Princess of Schwarzburg.

 Sophie died on 21 November 1988 in Hamburg.